 Founded in 1737, Georg-August-Universität Göttingen is a research university of international renown with strong focuses in research-led teaching.
 The University is distinguished by the rich diversity of its subject spectrum particularly in the humanities, its excellent facilities for the pursuit of scientific research, and the outstanding quality of the areas that define its profile.
-The University of Göttingen regards its great research tradition and subject diversity as constituting particular strengths.
-Almost all academic disciplines, including medicine, are represented in the 13 faculties, the exception being engineering sciences.

-Located in the center of Germany, Göttingen is a small (population 130,000) but modern and vibrant city, known for its international flair, cultural life, renowned universities and world-class research institutions.
+Located in the center of Germany, Göttingen is a small (population 134,000) but modern and vibrant city, known for its international flair, cultural life, renowned universities and world-class research institutions.
 More than 44 Nobel Laureates have worked or studied in Göttingen.

 Academic Program and Courses

 The academic year is divided into winter and summer terms, with each term lasting six months.
 Students are expected to use the time after lectures end and before the examination period starts for independent studies.

 - Winter Term: beginning of October – end of March (Lecture dates: Mid October – Early February) – Corresponds to Western’s Fall and Winter quarters

 - Summer Term: beginning of April – end of September (Lecture dates: Mid April – Mid July) – Corresponds to Western’s Spring quarter